 Is ExpressVPN owned by a Chinese company?

-ExpressVPN is a solid choice if you’re looking for a VPN for China.
-It scrambles your metadata using obfuscation to get past the firewall and keeps your online activity private with DNS/IP leak protection and other top security measures.
-And since it doesn’t have servers in mainland China, you can use ExpressVPN, knowing it doesn’t have to conform to the country’s strict data retention laws.
+ExpressVPN is a solid choice if you’re looking for a VPN to use in China.
+It offers military-grade security measures like DNS/IP leak protection, a reliable kill switch, and automatic obfuscation to keep your online activity private in China.
+It has servers in Hong Kong and Macau but not in mainland China, so you can rest assured that it doesn’t have to conform to the country’s strict data retention laws.

-The best VPNs that work in China in 2024 are…
+The best VPNs that work in China are…

 Rank